 Frequently Asked Questions About Adoptions

-Do you have questions about the adoption process?
+Do you have questions about the Catholic adoption process?
 Below you’ll find answers to many questions frequently asked about adoption by pregnant women and others considering adoption.
 If you don’t find the answers to your questions, please contact us and we’ll answer any questions you have.

 In open adoption, you may choose the adoptive family yourself, rather than having an agency make this choice.
-You can view a nationwide selection of loving families who are waiting to adopt.
+You can view a nationwide selection of loving Catholic families who are waiting to adopt.
 You may also decide on the amount of contact you wish to have.
 Some women want letters and photos, others want visits or phone calls after the adoption, and some want no contact at all.
 You may choose the family that best meets your needs and those of your child, or if you prefer, we can select a family for you.
 Click to view Catholic waiting adoptive families.

 2. Why choose adoption?